 Signs of Deficiency and Toxicity

-The kidneys work to maintain normal blood levels of potassium.
-They will flush out excess potassium through urine, stool, and sweat.
+The kidneys work to maintain normal blood levels of potassium by flushing out excess amounts through urine.
+Potassium can also be lost through stool and sweat.
 At least 400-800 mg daily from food is needed because of normal daily losses.
 Any conditions that increase fluid losses beyond normal such as vomiting, diarrhea, and certain medications like diuretics can lead to a deficiency, called hypokalemia.
 Hypokalemia is most common in hospitalized patients who are taking medications that cause the body to excrete too much potassium.
 It is also seen in people with inflammatory bowel diseases (Crohn’s disease, ulcerative colitis) that may cause diarrhea and malabsorption of nutrients.

-It is rare for a potassium deficiency to be caused by too low a food intake alone because it is found in so many foods; however an inadequate intake combined with heavy sweating, laxative abuse, or severe nausea and vomiting can quickly lead to hypokalemia.
-Another reason is a deficiency of magnesium, as magnesium helps to maintain normal potassium levels in cells.
-Symptoms of hypokalemia:
+It is rare for a potassium deficiency to be caused by too low a food intake alone because it is found in so many foods; however an inadequate intake combined with heavy sweating, diuretic use, laxative abuse, or severe nausea and vomiting can quickly lead to hypokalemia.
+Another reason is a deficiency of magnesium, as the kidneys need magnesium to help reabsorb potassium and maintain normal levels in cells.

 - Muscle cramps or weakness